Security operatives arrest 30 suspected Yahoo boys in Anambra

 A commander of the group said the suspects had been handed over to the police for further interrogation and possible prosecution.

-According to him, the facilities housing the suspects had also been sealed by the Vigilante Group for further investigation.
+According to him, the facilities housing the suspects have also been sealed by the Vigilante Group for further investigation.

-The state Police Public Relations Officer, Tochukwu Ikenga, who confirmed the incident, said investigation into the matter had already commenced.
+The state Police Public Relations Officer (PPRO), Tochukwu Ikenga, who confirmed the incident, said investigation on the matter had already commenced.

 “The command has received the suspects and interrogation has commenced,” he said.